adrienharnay/website/src/pages/links/links.md

 ## Web3

 - [HERE IS THE ARTICLE YOU CAN SEND TO PEOPLE WHEN THEY SAY “BUT THE ENVIRONMENTAL ISSUES WITH CRYPTOART WILL BE SOLVED SOON, RIGHT?”](https://everestpipkin.medium.com/but-the-environmental-issues-with-cryptoart-1128ef72e6a3)
+- [Web3 is doing just great](https://web3isgoinggreat.com/) - ...and is definitely not an enormous grift that's pouring lighter fluid on our already-smoldering planet.

 # Misc.
 Tools